 So…it has been a long and, at times, very challenging journey to get to this point!
 And the journey continues; I firmly believe that we are never ‘done’ when it comes to personal, professional and spiritual development.
 At times, I still encounter challenges with my own mental health.
 But now I have a wide range of holistic practices to call upon, plus enhanced resilience, self-compassion, understanding and acceptance – all borne of pain.

 What is more, I now spend my days doing the most rewarding thing I can imagine.
-A few years ago, there were times when every day was filled with pain and despair.
 Today, I sit here feeling that every day is a gift, a privilege and an opportunity to further growth, healing, understanding, acceptance and connection…for myself and others.

 In one word, every day is LOVE.